hasundue/brawler/README.md

 `brawler` is basically a wrapper of `wrangler`.

 It transforms Deno scripts into Node modules by `dnt` (https://github.com/denoland/dnt), and passes them to `wrangler`.
-It also watches updates on a project with `Deno.watchFs` and repeats the procedure for each updat.
+It also watches updates on a project by `Deno.watchFs` and repeats the procedure for each update.

 ## Examples